magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 It provides the following benefits:

-*	Better way to [manage and synchronize](#cloud-confman-over) the configuration across your development or Integration, Staging, and Production environments.
+*	Better way to [manage and synchronize](#cloud-confman-over) the configuration across your Integration, Staging, and Production environments.
 <!-- Sensitive data, such as payment processor passwords and API keys, are managed using either environment variables or using the Magento Admin only. -->
 *	Less time required to [build](#cloud-confman-scd-over) and deploy your project by moving static file deployment from deploy to the build process.